 Underfloor Heating has become a very popular choice amongst home improvers and renovators, and when you understand the benefits it's very easy to see why.

-Your choice of a heating system determines the way heat is distributed.
-Underfloor Heating produces radiant heat which makes you feel warm.
+Your choice of a heating system determines the way heat is distributed in your home.
+Underfloor Heating produces radiant heat which makes you feel warm and comfortable.
 The term radiant heating is used as radiation is responsible for a significant proportion of the ‘thermal comfort’ achieved by this form of heating.

-Traditional Convection Heating Systems cause large amounts of constantly rising and falling air causing drafts and dust circulation.
-This system is also more uncomfortable compared to Underfloor Heating as the heat is usually coming from the wall so your feet are cold and your upper body is hot.
+Traditional Convection Heating Systems cause large amounts of constantly rising and falling air, creating drafts and dust circulation.
+This heating system is also more uncomfortable compared to Underfloor Heating as the heat is usually coming from the wall, resulting in your feet remaining cold and your upper body hot.

-Underfloor Heating runs at lower temperatures than radiators due to the increased surface area, it is also more comfortable as the heat is coming from the floor, so your feet are warm and your upper body is at a comfortable temperature.
+Underfloor Heating runs at lower temperatures than radiators due to the increased surface area, and it is also more comfortable as the heat is coming from the floor.
+This keeps your feet warm and your upper body at a comfortable temperature.